 - 5.1.1.
-To play a card, move it from its current zone to the stack zone to become a card layer on the stack.
-Playing a card involves the following steps in order: Announce, Declare Costs, Declare Modes and Targets, Check Legal Play, Calculate Asset-Costs, Pay Asset-Costs, Calculate Effect-Costs, Pay Effect-Costs, and Play. - 5.1.1a A player can only play cards from their hand or arsenal zones. - 5.1.2.
+To play a card is to move it to the stack as a card-layer (see Rule 1.6.1a).
+Only a card's owner can play it unless otherwise specified by a rule or effect.
+Playing a card involves the following steps in order: Announce, Declare Costs, Declare Modes and Targets, Check Legal Play, Calculate Asset-Costs, Pay Asset-Costs, Calculate Effect-Costs, Pay Effect-Costs, and Play. - 5.1.1a A player can only play cards from their hand or arsenal zones unless otherwise specified by a rule or effect. - 5.1.2.
 Announce: First, the player proposes the card to be played.
-The card moves to the stack zone under that player's control and becomes the topmost layer of the stack. - 5.1.2a Delayed continuous effects that apply to the next card played are applied if the card matches the effect description.
+The card moves to the stack zone under that player's control and becomes the topmost layer of the stack. - 5.1.2a Effects that apply to the next card played are applied if the card matches the effect description.